<><><><><><><><><><><><><><><> National Initiative

 And while the passage of the Every Student Succeeds Act (ESSA) offers opportunities, it also continues the piecemeal approach to addressing barriers to learning and teaching and re-engaging disconnected students and families.
 See our analysis:

-ESSA, Equity of Opportunity, and Addressing Barriers to Learning
+Analyses of ESSA’s Focus on Addressing Barriers to Learning and Teaching

 It is time to make the marginalization a major issue.